Effective Email Marketing For Online Course Creators

 The main goal of the email is not to promote some link, the main point of the email is for the student to actually read it and learn something from the email text itself.

-This way, even if they close the email without clicking on anything, at least they opened the email, they read it and learned something useful from you, and they are now starting to see you as a teacher that can help them learn what they want to learn.
+This way, even if they close the email without clicking on anything, at least they opened the email, read it, and learned something useful from you, and they are now starting to see you as a teacher who can help them learn what they want to learn.

 That little "light bulb" moment that they had when they read your email and they finally understood something that they were trying to grasp for so long, or that moment when they were introduced to a brand new concept, that moment is going to be associated to you and it will make them want to open your next email, because they know that it will be an email worth reading.